-B1: Prioritise and promote health and safety, and food safety.

-B2: Prioritise and promote the environment and sustainability.

-B3: Apply a professional approach.

-B4: Take responsibility for work.

-B6: Respond and adapt to work demands.
+- B1: Put health and safety, and food safety first. - B2: Put the environment and sustainability first. - B3: Take ownership of given work. - B4: Team-focus to meet work goals.

 End-point assessment method 2: Interview, underpinned by a portfolio of evidence